open-ipcamera/open-ipcamera/README.txt

 #	NOTE: If Pi Zero W install script execution must either be via SSH or a local connection via a Bluetooth Keyboard.
 #		The Zero W only has one Micro USB socket and this is required for image storage.
 Ensure Bluetooth keyboard paired before executing script

-As user "pi" - do not sudo to root- execute following commands:
+# As user "pi" - do not sudo to root- execute following commands:
 #	c.
 Download my Git repo:
 #		git clone https://f1linux@bitbucket.org/f1linux/pi-cam-config.git
 #	d.
 Edit variables in "pi-cam-config.sh":
 #		nano /home/pi/pi-cam-config/pi-cam-config.sh
+#	** WARNING: Record any unique values supplied as variables- ie usernames and passwords- in a file NOT ON THE SECURITY CAMERA.
+#				The final step in the script is to delete itself ensuring that no clear-text login data persists on the security camera.
 #	NOTE: Replace value "ABCD1234" encased between single quotes in variable "DROPBOXACCESSTOKEN=" with Dropbox Access Token copied in Step 7:
 #	e.
 Execute script:
 #		cd /home/pi/pi-cam-config/